 This credit card comes with a host of additional benefits and Ultimate Reward point-earning opportunities, which are spelled out on the American Express website.

 The American Express card earns 150,000 points after spending $3,000 in the first 90 days.

 This card comes with a $450 Annual Fee

 Best for Saving in Disney Parks

-The Disney Visa card has no annual fee and comes with a $200 sign up bonus if you use a referral link.
-But, the value of the card is found mostly in the perks you’ll receive while you’re on your Disney vacation.
+While the sign-up bonuses are a nice initial benefit, the real value of the card is found mostly in the perks you’ll receive while you’re on your Disney vacation.